firebase/extensions/firestore-send-email/README.md

 })
 ```

-**custom senders**
+**Custom senders**

 The `from` field is an optional parameter.
-If a custom sender is included, please ensure the receiving SMTP server accepts this fields.
-Typically, a provider will use the email provided by the configured account details if a custom sender is not allowed.
+If you specify a value for this field, ensure the receiving SMTP server accepts custom senders in this field.
+Typically, a provider will use the email address provided by the configured account if the provider doesn't allow custom senders.

 You can also optionally configure this extension to render emails using [Handlebar](https://handlebarsjs.com/) templates.
 Each template is a document stored in a Cloud Firestore collection.